lhermann/lukashermann.dev/content/writing/monthly-update-2022-07.md

 ---
-title: 'July 2022: Launching on Product Hunt'
+title: 'Launching on Product Hunt, a noir story'
 created: 2022-08-01
 description: 'It was a dark and stormy night.
 The kind of night that made you want to stay inside with a good book and a cup of tea.
 But I had a job to do.
 I was brooding over my new product, ready to take it to the masses.'
-tags: Monthly Update
+tags: Story
-cover_image: /img/writing/covers/monthly-update-2022-07.jpg
+cover_image: /img/writing/covers/product-hunt-noir.jpg
 twitter_card: summary
 ---

-## Launching Stagetimer on Product Hunt

 It was a dark and stormy night.
 The kind of night that made you want to stay inside with a good book and a cup of tea.
 But I had a job to do.
 I was brooding over my new product, ready to take it to the masses.